Kveikur (song)

 "Kveikur" (Icelandic for "Fuse", or "Candlewick" pronounced [ˈkveikʏr]) is a song written and recorded by Icelandic post-rock band Sigur Rós for their seventh studio album of the same name.
 It appears as the sixth track on the album.
-The song appeared on the Icelandic Tónlist chart in the week of the release of Kveikur, thanks to strong digital sales of the album, which debuted at #1 on the Tonlist album charts.
-The song peaked at #45.
+The song appeared on the Icelandic Tónlist chart in the week of the release of Kveikur, thanks to strong digital sales of the album, which debuted at No. 1 on the Tonlist album charts.
+The song peaked at No. 45.

 A live version of the song, recorded during the Sigur Rós World Tour, was released as a promotional single on commercial music streaming service Spotify on July 11, 2013 as part of a three-week promotional deal which saw live recordings of Kveikur songs being released on Spotify each week.

 Live performances

 "Kveikur", along with "Hrafntinna", "Yfirborð" and "Brennisteinn", was one of four tracks played from Kveikur during the Sigur Rós World Tour to be played before the release of the album.
 It was first played at the Coliseu do Porto in Porto, Portugal on February 13, 2013, and, like its album counterparts, has become a staple part of the setlist for the rest of the tour, usually appearing near the beginning or at the middle of a setlist.

 Out of the entire Kveikur album, "Kveikur" was the only song to be played live on commercial networks.
 Sigur Rós made their first television appearance in nearly a decade, performing the song on the March 23, 2013 airing NBC late-night talk show Late Night with Jimmy Fallon.
 The band also made appearance performing the song on the May 24, 2013 airing of NBC late-night talk show The Tonight Show with Jay Leno.